HippoCampusRobotics/fav_docs/_sources/final_project.rst.txt

       </group>
    </launch>

 .. image:: /res/images/gazebo_camera.png

+The camera images automatically are puplished in the topic: :code:`/bluerov/front_camera/image_raw` and :code:`/bluerov/vertical_camera/image_raw`, for the front and the vertical camera, respectively.

 .. hint:: Feel free to modify the camera parameters in :file:`fav/fav_sim/models/camera/urdf/camera_macro.xacro`, if you feel like you need to.